alberttheprince/rpemotes-reborn/README.md

 # Keybinds and SQL 🎛️

-The original dpemotes uses mysql-async which was then changed to ghmattimysql.
+The original DpEmotes uses mysql-async which was then changed to ghmattimysql.
 Unfortunately, they are no longer maintained.

 To use the SQL features, install the [oxmysql](https://github.com/overextended/oxmysql) resource.
 If you do not want to use the SQL features, comment out the `oxmysql` region in fxmanifest.lua.